Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 6

 Heat vs. Knicks: Odds, spread, over/under and other Vegas lines - Eastern Conference Semifinals Game 6

-The Miami Heat and the New York Knicks will go head to head in a decisive Game 6 of the second round of the NBA Playoffs.
+The Miami Heat and New York Knicks are playing in the second round of the NBA Playoffs, with a decisive Game 6 on tap.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Heat vs. Knicks matchup.
+You can find odds, spreads, over/unders and more across multiple sportsbooks for the Heat vs. Knicks matchup in this article.

 Heat vs. Knicks Game Info